agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   \label{fig:request}
 \end{figure}

-While handling the request, the process may coordinate with with other processes in the background by sending and receiving more messages.
+While handling the request, the process may coordinate with other processes in the background by sending and receiving more messages.
 For example, the process may propagate the client's request to other processes, retrieve up-to-date values from other processes to